 - Most staff do not like ZBB, and it may lead to increased attrition

 Siva Raj Jeyarajah, Executive VP at Maybank, recently shared his valuable ZBB experience with the FP&A Board in Kuala Lumpur, Malaysia.
 His insights make a great conclusion to this article:

 However, the process may become a tedious and very time-consuming exercise if performed annually.
-As the result, it may become counterproductive and not value adding.
+As the result, it may become counterproductive and not value-adding.

-Thus, it becomes more important still practice ZBB at a smaller scale in parts of the organisation that warrants it.
+Thus, it becomes more important to still practice ZBB at a smaller scale in parts of the organisation that warrants it.
 For example, we practice ZBB in key areas which are very sensitive to the environment and very critical to business, namely in Capital Expenditures and Marketing budgets.